Please download and install the Adobe Acrobat Reader to view and print PDF files.

 The Ma Wan Marine Traffic Control System (Call Sign : Harbour Control) was set up to optimise the safe transit of vessels around Ma Wan by harmonising the movements of ocean-going vessels and small craft in the area (PDF) through an active vessel traffic management and control scheme.

 Restriction on Small Craft

-To facilitate safe passage through the Ma Wan Channel, movements of local craft and river trade vessels will be temporarily restricted by the Ma Wan Marine Traffic Control Station by means of signal lights, Very High Frequency radio (VHF) communications and the patrol launch at scene when large vessels, deep draught vessels, hampered vessels, vessels carrying specified categories of dangerous goods or other special craft are about to transit the area.
+To facilitate safe passage through the Ma Wan Channel, movements of local craft and river trade vessels will be temporarily restricted by the Habour Marine Traffic Control Station by means of signal lights, Very High Frequency radio (VHF) communications and the patrol launch at scene when large vessels, deep draught vessels, hampered vessels, vessels carrying specified categories of dangerous goods or other special craft are about to transit the area.

 The Signal Lights

 A total of 3 signal masts are erected at the 2 ends of the Ma Wan Channel to give warnings of restricted movement through the area:

 The signal masts at Ha Pang and the northwest of Ma Wan Island provide warning to vessels approaching from the west.